 “Historically, teas were brought to Russia from China via large caravans of camels.
 They transported massive cargos of Chinese loose leaf tea over 5000 miles from Peking to Moscow: smoky black teas, large leaf oolongs, and aged puerh were mixed and consumed along the arduous journey.”

 That all falls into line with the ingredients of the blend!
 The leaves were all dark ashy brown.
-As mentioned, there was a strong smokey aroma; almost like a campfire.
+As mentioned, there was a strong smokey smell; almost like a campfire.
 I found that it overpowered everything.
-Thankfully, after steeping, the aroma was much milder and some of the earthiness from the other teas was able to peek through in the aroma.
+Thankfully, after steeping, the fragrance was much milder and some of the earthiness from the other teas was able to peek through in the smell.

 The taste was not what I was expecting – the other lapsangs I’ve had were strong hits of smokiness.
 However, this was earthy and actually reminded me of a herbal Chinese soup or medicine.